mdfarragher/CLA/BinaryClassification/HeartDiseasePrediction/README.md

 Now open the Machine Learning Algorithms group and drag a Two-Class Logistic Regression algorithm onto the pipeline canvas.
 Hook the module up to the Train Model module.

-Configure the regression as follows:
+Configure the logistic regression module as follows:

 * Trainer mode: SingleParameter
 * Optimization tolerance: 1e-07